meilisearch/documentation/getting_started/foreword.md

 # Foreword

-Welcome to the beta version of the Meili API documentation 🐣
+Welcome to the beta version of the MeiliSearch API documentation 🐣

 This is our first draft guide in the limbo of the HTTP MeiliSearch routes.
 You can navigate into the documentation using the sidebar or by using the search bar above.